 In different industries:

-- Fruit & Vegetable Farming – Better technology and irrigation management would go a long way toward saving water.
-Many farms are investing in technologies for water management … .
-These hardware- and software-based solutions use remote sensing data and satellite images to measure factors such as evaporation and yield, identifying areas where water is being used productively and areas where it’s being wasted.
-We can also grow crops that are less water hungry.
+- Fruit & Vegetable Farming – Better technology and irrigation management would go a long way toward saving water. … [there’s water management] hardware- and software-based solutions use remote sensing data and satellite images to measure factors such as evaporation and yield, identifying areas where water is being used productively and areas where it’s being wasted. … crops that are less water hungry can also be grown

 - Power Generation – Use salt water for cooling electricity-generating equipment.
 Use gas powered energy which produces the most energy per unit volume of water consumed – compared to coal powered energy.

 - Textiles & Garments – re-use and recycle clothes.
-Buy clothes that take less water to grow (the fabric) and manufacture at a factory level.
-The textile industry is trying to cut down on its use of water … .
-The industry doesn’t have much choice: both cost-cutting demands and a tightening of environmental regulations are forcing textile and garment companies to evaluate how they use water (particularly if they operate in areas where water is scarce).
+Buy clothes that take less water to grow (the fabric) and manufacture at a factory level. … both cost-cutting demands and a tightening of environmental regulations are forcing textile and garment companies to evaluate how they use water (particularly if they operate in areas where water is scarce).

 - Meat Production – move from meat farms to fruit and vegetable farms only, or at least to less water intensive meats like poultry

-- Beverage Industry – we can drink more water and less beverages like sodas, alcohol, coffees and juices.
+- Beverage Industry – … drink more water and less beverages like sodas, alcohol, coffees and juices.

-- Automotive Manufacturing – One of the most water-conscious automakers is PSA Peugeot Citroën.
-While the company uses about 20 million cubic meters of water each year, it strives to clean and return all of it to the environment, purifying the water it uses at all stages of production, including cooling welding machinery, washing sheet steel, painting and water tightness testing.
+- Automotive Manufacturing – [there are] water-conscious automakers [like] PSA Peugeot Citroën [that try] to clean and return all of it to the environment, purifying the water it uses at all stages of production, including cooling welding machinery, washing sheet steel, painting and water tightness testing.
 [So, being more water efficient, as well as minimising water pollution are potential solutions]

 - In General – companies [in both water intensive and low water intensive industries] can start issuing water usage and conservation reports … Companies can also use water metering and other technology solutions, such as water accounting, water-footprinting tools (helping facilities get a grip on how much water they are using for which processes) and product lifecycle assessment (LCA) software that helps them outline the environmental impact of their products and processes.